sairysee/aappmart/README.md

 ## Development Status

+⚠️ Early‑stage open source project.
+Core implementation is still in progress.
-⚠️ This repository contains the project structure and foundational components of the AAPP-MART engine.
+This repository contains the project structure and foundational components of the AAPP-MART engine.
 Additional advanced modules and controlled security-testing components will be added progressively as development continues.